chrisweb/chris.lu/README_WIP.md

 and finally we tell it to highlight the characters "console" in our code

+TODO: example to tell showLineNumbers to start with number 10, like so showLineNumbers{10}

 here is another code block example:

 ```tsx {3} /helloWorld/#special caption="tsx"